 The new food economy – what’s driving consumer demand

-Today, consumers want food they view as healthy, safe and nutritious.
+Today, consumers want food they view as healthy, safe and nutritious, explains one Conservis founder, Eric Jackson.

 “Anybody who's been tracking the new food economy for awhile sees headlines all the time about 'clean, free from,' right?
-There's kind of an 'I don't want this in my food' notion and then there's 'I want this in my food' and these labels just keep on popping up," Eric said.
+There's kind of an 'I don't want this in my food' notion and then there's 'I want this in my food' and these labels just keep on popping up," says Eric.
 "This is not going to slow down anytime soon, so we what we see as a fractured food market means specialty opportunities for growers that want to participate, but it's complicated.
-There's not a marketplace on every corner and that's quite frankly why Pipeline exists; to help bring a visible marketplace for growers that want to participate in some of these specialty markets.”
+There's not a marketplace on every corner and yet we want to help bring a visible marketplace for growers that want to participate in some of these specialty markets.”

 What’s driving this?
 The smartphone.
 Right on the eve of when Conservis began, the smartphone came out which began democratizing the information exchange between people.
 You were no longer learning about your food only from TV advertisements, but you were telling each other stories via social media.
 Experts who track this data closely say that peer-to-peer is the most powerful information exchange and the smart mobile device platforms are what kicked this off.

 Just over two thirds (78%) of consumers say a company's social media impacts their purchases.
 Millennials consist of those born between '82 and 2000.
 A whopping 83.1 million of the U.S. population fall into that category.
 Of those, 88% of them live in metropolitan areas, so you see the disconnect immediately between where they live and where their food comes from.
-“We're in an interesting spot at Pipeline because we're an infrastructure company.
-Grain elevators and grain processing facilities... it's kind of that invisible middle piece, but there are billions and billions of dollars wanting to participate in the new food economy," Eric said.
+“There are billions and billions of dollars wanting to participate in the new food economy," Eric said.
 "This is a big change because not long ago, the only deep pockets in agriculture were the big food and ag companies, and this wild card money came in from the outside and started changing the paradigm in the food and ag system.”

 Protection of the environment and supporting the farm community are popular themes for those buying organic.
 There's been an uptick in folks that are connecting with their food source and are now thinking about rural America.
 There was a study put out two years ago that shows that the counties that have a concentration of organic farming have a measurable uptick in the county gross domestic product (GDP), and that money usually stays local and cycles locally in the rural community.